envyniv/blog/raw/asmbita.md

 # Assembly Basics ITA

-_The following is a document originally made to help some classmates of mine understand the assembly language a bit better (and it also serves the purpose of notes in my case); if you somehow stumble upon this, please leave this page and move on with your day._
+_The following is an incomplete document originally made to help some classmates of mine understand the assembly language a bit better (and it also serves the purpose of notes in my case); if you somehow stumble upon this, please leave this page and move on with your day._

+_There are some voluntary inaccuracies in my explanation, stemming mostly from comparison with the C++ language, the only other language taught on the 3rd year course._

 Per il resto di voi coglioni: